viggotw/I-wanna-play-a-game/readme.md

 ## Play a game
 ### Start a tournament
 1. Select the game you want to play.
-PROGO currently offer two games: `rock_paper_scissor` (`rps`) and `generalized_priso ners_dilemma` (`gpd`)
+PROGO currently offer two games:
+    - `rock_paper_scissor` (`rps`)
+    - `generalized_prisoners_dilemma` (`gpd`)
-2. `python progo.py <game name>` (e.g. `python progo.py rock_paper_scissor`)
+2. Run the tournament: `python progo.py <game name>` (e.g. `python progo.py rock_paper_scissor`)

 If you would like to add some more suspense to your tournament, add `--suspense True` to the command.
-This will insert several delays into the tournament execution, which can be fun if human-made bots are playing against eachother.
+This will insert several delays into the tournament execution, which can be fun if human-made bots are playing against each other.

 ### Create your own bot
 The structure of the bots may vary from game to game, so be sure to read the `readme.md` file located in the folder for the specific game you would like to play.
 It is also recommended to use one of the demo-bots as a starting-point when creating your own bot.
 1. All bots are located in the `contestants` folder each game
 2. Copy one of the bots and give it a name of your choice (e.g. `<your name>.py`)

-### Verify that your bot is proparly configures using unittests
+### Verify that your bot is configure properly using unittests
-If you are playing a tournament with lots of new bots, it is recommended to run the unittests first.
-This will test that all bots output the data that is expected.
-This is especially true if you plan to execute the tournamen with the `suspense` flag set to true, as it is really boring to discover that one of the bots is not working properly, halfway through the tournament.
+If you are playing a tournament with lots of new bots, it is recommended to run the unit tests first.
+This will test that all bots output theexpected data.
+This is especially true if you plan to execute the tournamen with the `suspense` flag set to true, as it is really boring to discover thata bot is not working properly, halfway through the tournament.

-Run the unittests as follows:
+Run the unit tests as follows:
 `python -m unittest discover`

 ## Create your own game rules